 An alternative narrative is that decisions made by technocrats are good rather than bad.
-According to this view Congress is captured by the lobby of small inefficient producers, who want protection against large and efficient firms.
-Left to themselves the politicians would produce laws like Robinson Patman Act, which generate inefficient outcomes.
+According to this view, Congress is captured by the lobby of small inefficient producers, who want protection against large and efficient firms.
+Left to themselves the politicians would produce laws like the Robinson-Patman Act, which generate inefficient outcomes.
 As the right monetary policy requires independent central bankers, the right antitrust policy requires independent judges, shielded from electoral pressure.
 Monetarism took over the Federal Reserve in the early 1980s not because it was the result of business pressure, but because it was the right response to the inflationary 1970s.
-In the same vein, the Chicago School’s views on antitrust would have taken over the Supreme Court not because of business pressure, but because it was the right response to the excesses of antitrust enforcements of the 1960s and 1970s.
+In the same vein, the Chicago School’s views on antitrust flourished on the Supreme Court not because of business pressure, but because it was the right response to the excesses of antitrust enforcement in the 1960s and 1970s.

-This sunny narrative, however, is unable to explain why, as economic theory moved past the traditional Chicago Industrial Organization, the Supreme Court and the various agencies did not follow suit.
-It also cannot explain the rise in revolving-doors and other phenomena that we have identified (as we will better below).
+This sunny narrative, however, is unable to explain why, as economic theory moved past the traditional Chicago Industrial Organization[], the Supreme Court and the various agencies did not follow suit.
+It also cannot explain the rise in the revolving-door and other phenomena that we have identified (as we will better below).

 Another hypothesis is that interest groups pressured Congress, but behind the scenes.
 Afraid of a frontal assault on antitrust law, which could have riled the public, interest groups exerted influence through the budgetary process by persuading Congress to starve the antitrust agencies.
-While this influence did have to survive democratic pressures—budgets are approved by Congress—the general public has never taken much interest in the budgetary allocation decisions to the FTC and the DOJ, so this is a very weak form of accountability.
-The enactment of mandatory merger filings fees in 1989 was supposed to be a mechanism to ensure an independent, reliable source of funding for the FTC and the DOJ that tracked their workload—and it was used as such during the early 1990s.
+While this influence survived democratic pressures—budgets are approved by Congress—the general public has never taken much interest in the budgetary allocation decisions to the FTC and the DOJ, so this is a very weak form of accountability.
+The enactment of mandatory merger filings fees in 1989 was supposed to be a mechanism to ensure an independent, reliable source of funding for the FTC and the DOJ that corresponded with their workload—and it was used as such during the early 1990s.
 However, the extra funding was offset by declining appropriations.
 At the end of the Clinton presidency, Congress then further limited merger review by increasing the HSR merger notification thresholds, resulting in “stealth consolidations” just below the now-higher threshold.
-These budget cuts hit the agencies just as they required to dedicate a growing share of their scarce resources to maintain the same levels of litigation, as the Supreme Court repeatedly raised the doctrinal burdens of proving an antitrust case in court.
+These budget cuts hit the agencies just as they were required to dedicate a growing share of their scarce resources to maintain the same levels of litigation, as the Supreme Court repeatedly raised the doctrinal burdens of proving an antitrust case in court.